gaishimo/export-github-issues/readme.md

 This is a tool for exporting Github Issues to text files.
 This fetches your issues and comments in your target Github repository and exports to text files.

-One is exported to one text file.
+One issue is exported to one text file.

 #### Usage